 Attendance is the responsibility of students and is essential for ideal learning to take place.
 Faculty members appreciate the courtesy of knowing when commitments cannot be met.
 Attendance policies are determined for each course by the instructor(s) and will be presented to the students at the beginning of that course.
 Noncompliance with attendance policies may affect the final grade in a course.

-In the event of extenuating circumstances, students should contact the Office of Academic and Student Affairs for assistance in notifying faculty of a student's absence from class.
+In the event of extenuating circumstances, students should contact the Student Affairs Office for assistance in notifying faculty of a student's absence from class.

 Probation: A student may be placed on probation when his/her performance fails to meet the criteria defined in this handbook, the University catalog, or other applicable policy or procedure.
 If performance does not improve, the student may be suspended or dropped from the College.